-526.1.
-The transport index (TI) is an indicator of the radiation level in the vicinity of a package, overpack, tank, freight container, conveyance, unpackaged LSA-I or unpackaged SCO-I and is used in the provision of radiation protection measures during transport.
+- 526.1.
+The TI is an indicator of the radiation level in the vicinity of a package, overpack, tank, freight container, conveyance, unpackaged LSA-I or unpackaged SCO-I and it is used in the provision of radiation protection measures during transport.
 The value obtained for the TI in accordance with the following guidelines is required (see para.
-526(c)) to be rounded up to the first decimal place (e.g. 1.13 becomes 1.2) except that a value of 0.05 or less may be considered as zero:

-- (a) The TI for a package is the maximum radiation level at 1 m from the external surface of the package, expressed in mSv/h and multiplied by 100. - (b) The TI for a rigid overpack, freight container or conveyance is either the maximum radiation level at 1 m from the external surface of the overpack or conveyance, expressed in mSv/h and multiplied by 100, or the sum of the TIs of all the packages contained in the overpack or conveyance.
+526(c)) to be rounded up to the first decimal place (e.g. 1.13 becomes 1.2) except that a value of 0.05 or less may be considered as zero: - (a) The TI for a package is the maximum radiation level at 1 m from the external surface of the package, expressed in mSv/h and multiplied by 100. - (b) If the measured dose rate comprises more than one type of radiation, then the TI should be based on the sum of all the dose rates from each type of radiation.

-- (c) The TI for a freight container, tank, unpackaged LSA-I or unpackaged SCO-I is the maximum radiation level at 1 m from the external surface of the load, expressed in mSv/h and multiplied by 100 and then further multiplied by an additional factor which depends on the largest cross-sectional area of the load.
-This additional multiplication factor, as specified in Table VI of the Regulations, ranges from 1 up to 10.
+- (c) The TI for a rigid overpack, freight container or conveyance is either the maximum radiation level at 1 m from the external surface of the overpack or conveyance, expressed in mSv/h and multiplied by 100, or the sum of the TIs of all the packages contained in the overpack or conveyance. - (d) The TI for a freight container, tank, unpackaged LSA-I or unpackaged SCO-I is the maximum radiation level at 1 m from the external surface of the load, expressed in mSv/h and multiplied by 100 and then further multiplied by an additional factor which depends on the largest cross-sectional area of the load.
+This additional multiplication factor, as specified in Table 6 of the Transport Regulations, ranges from 1 up to 10.
 It is equal to 1 if the largest cross-sectional area of the load is 1 m2 or less.
 It is 10 if the largest cross-sectional area is more than 20 m2.
-However, as noted previously, the TI for a freight container may be established alternatively as the sum of the TIs of all the packages in the freight container. - (d) The TI for a non-rigid overpack shall be determined only as the sum of the TIs of all the packages in the non-rigid overpack. - (e) The TI for loads of uranium and thorium ores and their concentrates can be determined without measuring the radiation levels.
+However, as noted previously, the TI for a freight container may be established alternatively as the sum of the TIs of all the packages in the freight container. - (e) The TI for a non-rigid overpack shall be determined only as the sum of TIs of all the packages in the non-rigid overpack. - (f) The TI for loads of uranium and thorium ores and their concentrates can be determined without measuring the radiation levels.
 Instead, the maximum radiation level at any point 1 m from the external surface of such loads may be taken as the level specified in para.
 526(a).
 The multiplication factor of 100 and the additional multiplication factor for the largest cross-sectional area of the load are still required, when applicable as indicated above, for determining the TI of such loads.